jaykay0408/dmcar-student/README.md

 -   Evaluations
 -   Submission
-    -   Documenting the following at GitHub, then submit the Github link to Canvas
+    -   Documenting the following at GitHub, then submit the Github link
         -   Proposed deep learning model
         -   Regarding dataset
         -   Implementation including source code, trained model and any others
         -   Evaluations
-    -   Upload dataset into any shareable storage such as google drive or Dropbox, then submit the link to Canvas
+    -   Upload dataset into any shareable storage such as google drive or Dropbox, then submit the link
-    -   Submit screenshots and short clips that shows your implementation and progress to Canvas
+    -   Submit screenshots and short clips that shows your implementation and progress

 ## Phase 7: Final Competition
 The final phase of this project is a competition with other teams.